csci265-team/HiddenFrame/charter.md

 - No pushing directly to `master`.
 - Pull requests need to be created against `master` to get code merged in.
-- At least two team members need to approve changes before code can be merged into `master`.
+- At least two team members need to approve changes in a PR before code can be merged into `master`.
 - The creator of the pull request can not merge their own pull request.
 - Force pushes should be avoided.